 The Source Determination Rule for the oil and gas industry was published in the Federal Register on June 3, 2016 and will become effective on August 2, 2016.
-EPA defined the term

-"adjacent" and stated that equipment and activities in the oil and gas sector that are under common control will be considered part of the same source if they are located on the same site or on sites that share equipment and are within 1⁄4 mile of each other.
+EPA defined the term "adjacent" and stated that equipment and activities in the oil and gas sector that are under common control will be considered part of the same source if they are located on the same site or on sites that share equipment and are within 1⁄4 mile of each other.

-The Canton North Compressor Station will operate under SIC code 4923 (Natural Gas Distribution).
+The Mountain Compressor Station will operate under SIC code 4923 (Natural Gas Distribution).
 There are other compressor stations operated by Antero that share the same two-digit major SIC code of 49 for natural gas distribution.
+However, this compressor station is not located on "contiguous or adjacent" property.